 The unaudited pro forma shareholders' equity as of December 31, 2016, reflects the automatic conversion of the outstanding shares of redeemable convertible Class A preferred shares into common shares and the automatic conversion of the redeemable convertible Class A preferred share warrants into common share warrants as though the completion of the Company's initial public offering ("IPO") had occurred on December 31, 2016.
 Immediately prior to the IPO, the Class A preferred shares and Class A preferred share warrants convert at the applicable conversion ratio then in effect.
 This conversion ratio depends, in part, on the IPO price of the common shares.
 Consequently, the conversion ratio and the number of common shares to be issued on conversion, and the adjustment to the number of Class A preferred share warrants will not be known until immediately prior to the IPO.
-The unaudited proforma shareholders' equity reflects the conversion ratio determined by a \$14.50 IPO price of the common share, which would result in 6,363,900 common shares being issued on the conversion of the Class A preferred shares.
+The unaudited proforma shareholders' equity reflects the conversion ratio determined by a \$13.00 IPO price per common share, which would result in 7,098,194 common shares being issued on the conversion of the Class A preferred shares.